robotlolita/robotlolita.github.io/_posts/2013-06-28-promises-considered-harmful.md

 Promises/A+ is a specification for how promises in JavaScript should behave, so that we can treat asynchronous code in a similar fashion to their synchronous counterpart.
 Broadly, what this means is that we allow asynchronous functions to return a value, and errors to be handled by the caller.

+The specification builds on lots of previous works in the promise landscape in JavaScript, and attempts to unify them, so each one can talk to each other — which is the whole point of standardising something.
+As such, we can use different Promises/A+ interchangeably, and we can build useful libraries that work on promises generically, rather than implementation A or B. In short, everyone wins.

 # Sources of complexity